 The basic concepts of computer systems and architecture will be understood by programming in assembly language.
 Prerequisite: CSC 1302 or consent of instructor.
-CSC 2305 is recommended.
+CSC 2305is recommended.
+Additional Course Fee Required

-CSC 2303 Data Structures & Algorithm Analysis 3,0 A course in algorithms.
+CSC 2303 Data Structures & Algorithm Analysis 3,0

+A course in algorithms.
 Topics include priority queues, binary trees, B-trees, searching algorithms, graph algorithms, geometric algorithms, and memory management.
 Prerequisite: CSC 2305 or consent of instructor.
+Additional Course Fee Required sequences, relations, orderings, partitions, functions, graphs, and trees.
+Structures defined through induction and recursion, including introduction to the solutions of recurrence relations are addressed.
+Emphasis will be on formal logical and combinatorial proof.
+Prerequisites: CSC 1301 with a grade of "C" or higher.
+Also MTH 1352 with a grade of "C" or higher or math placement at Upper College Entry Level.
+Cross-listed with MTH 2305 Discrete Structures.